-robust processes to prevent and identify malpractice, as outlined in section 3.3 of the JCQ publication Suspected Malpractice: Policies and Procedures.
-This includes, but is not limited to additional steps to prevent the use of Artificial Intelligence and avoid plagiarism.
+- robust processes to prevent and identify malpractice, as outlined in section 3.3 of the JCQ publication Suspected Malpractice: Policies and Procedures.
+This includes, but is not limited to - additional steps to prevent the use of Artificial Intelligence and avoid plagiarism.
+This has been disseminated at Curriculum Management level by Assistant Headteacher i/c Exams.